Icinga/icinga-doc/markdown/en/configmain.md

 If you enabled use\_syslog you can set Icinga to use a local facility instead of the default.
 Values are as follows:

--   0 = Don't use syslog local facility

--   1 = Use syslog local facility

 **Syslog Local Facility Value**